MarkBuster/Book_Tracker/README.md

 ## Contributing
 Feel free to submit issues and enhancement requests!

+## Acknowledgments

+Testing development was aided by Claude AI Assistant (Anthropic, 2024), which helped with and was limited to:
+- Test structure and organization
+- Testing methodology documentation
+- Code comments and documentation

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details